 “We started by thinking about digital disruption and how we have the entire world in front of us,” said UL's Vice President of Finance and 2018 ELP member, Darrell Carpenter.
 “We just started calling and talking to people — having these kinds of blue-sky conversations to think of things in a different context.
 We focused on being a value center and building a safer world.”

-Other members of the 2018 ELP program included: Global Manager of Global Accounts Maria Closs, Managing Director of UL’s Benchmarks Jukka Makinen, Marketing Director Grainne Styles, Sales Manager for Retail and Industry Donald Maye.
+Other members of the 2018 ELP program included: Global Account Director Maria Closs, UL Benchmarks’ Managing Director Jukka Makinen, International Marketing Director Grainne Styles, Sales Director for Environment and Sustainability Donald Mayer.